scionproto/scion/doc/deploy/deployment.rst

    :width: 95 %
    :figwidth: 100 %

-   *Topology of the sample SCION demo environment*
+   *Figure 1 - Topology of the sample SCION demo environment.
+It consists of 1 ISD, 3 core ASes and 2 non-core ASes.*